eissasoubhi/exprime/README.md

 #<a name="to-do-list"></a>To do list

-- build a custom picture tools to save the two vesions of picture (the original and the edited one ) in database. so the user can undo the previous saved changes of the edited picture any time.
+- build a custom picture tools to save the two versions of picture (the original and the edited one ) in database. so the user can undo the previous saved changes of the edited picture any time.

-- a chrome and firefox extension allows Facebook users to search memes pictures from a dropdown next to Facebook comment filed.
+- a chrome and firefox extension allows Facebook users to search memes pictures from a dropdown next to Facebook comment field.

-#<a name="Contribute"></a>contribute
+#<a name="contribute"></a>Contribute

 Contributions to this repository are more than welcome.
 If you want to contribute to this project please follow the steps below: